mariasaavedra/cory-task/README.md

 # Think about 💡
 - How we would use Dark mode on other potential routes/components in a bigger application.
 Would your solution work for this?
 - How we can apply a class to the `html` DOM element
+- How can we pass down data in a React application without passing props?

 &nbsp;